Eino: Workflow Orchestration Framework

 Branch

-In the example above, we added a branch in almost exactly the same way as with the Graph API:
+In the example above, we added a branch in almost the same way as with the Graph API:

 // add a branch just like adding branch in Graph.